May 30, 2026 · SkyeVault · sovereign source custody · Git origin · encrypted baseline · delta journal

 The 17.3GB encrypted full-repo artifact is now treated as the baseline instead of something the daemon repeats every ten minutes.
 After that baseline exists, ordinary daemon wakes move through additive encrypted delta packs.
 If I add three lines in one file and twelve in another, the custody lane advances those changed files and tombstones instead of creating another huge full artifact.

 That still was not enough by itself.
-A full artifact restores everything, but I also needed a Git-shaped origin I could clone from a terminal.
-So the owner Git origin became a real service lane.
+A full artifact is the whole-workspace recovery shape, but I also needed a Git-shaped origin I could clone from a terminal when the job is normal source restoration.
+So the owner Git origin became a real service lane, not a note in my head.

 Owner source custody facts